tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 Users and communities are free to define, implement, and use their own tests for their own purposes, and may propose tests for inclusion within the BDQ Standard.

 When considering development of a new Test, users are urged to first review existing Test proposals in GitHub that may be related to their intended Test.
-In particular, there are a number of Tests that were proposed but not included in BDQ and tagged “`Supplementary`”, as well as Tests that were proposed but rejected and tagged “`DO_NOT_IMPLEMENT`”.
+In particular, there are a number of Tests that were proposed but not included in BDQ and tagged "`Supplementary`”, as well as Tests that were proposed but rejected and tagged "`DO_NOT_IMPLEMENT`”.

 The `Supplementary` Tests may provide a close match for a specific `Use Case`, or may provide a useful template to build from, and should be reviewed before proposing a new Test from scratch.
 The `DO_NOT_IMPLEMENT` Tests document proposals that were judged to be problematic; the accompanying comments describe the rationale for rejection, and reviewing them can help avoid re-proposing Tests with similar issues.